Cumbria nuclear project rejected by councillors

 "Our representatives have truly represented the communities of west Cumbria and voted against this option," she said.

-"The problems of nuclear waste and where to put it is a UK problem and should not be pushed onto the people of Cumbria."'Go it alone'
+"The problems of nuclear waste and where to put it is a UK problem and should not be pushed onto the people of Cumbria."

 Leaders of Copeland Borough Council had voted six to one in favour of moving to the next stage, but could only proceed if the county council also agreed.